Rats and Gophers

 Mice - Hantavirus Risks and Prevention

-Bylaw No. 2011-22 prohibits the running-at-large of dogs within the Rural Municipality.
-If a dog is found to be running-at-large the finder may deliver the animal to the Regina Humane Society, where it will be impounded for three days.
+Bylaw No. 2011-22 prohibits the running-at-large of dogs within the RM.
+If you find a dog running-at-large the you can deliver the animal to the Regina Humane Society, where it will be impounded for three days.
 If claimed within the impoundment period, the owner will be required to pay all associated costs.
 If a dog is not claimed, it may be adopted or euthanized.

-In accordance with Bylaw No. 2013-5, no person within the Rural Municipality who owns a dog or other animal shall allow the animal to disturb the comfort of other persons in the vicinity by way or barking, howling, or creating any other noise.
+Bylaw No. 2013-5 states :no person within the Rural Municipality who owns a dog or other animal shall allow the animal to disturb the comfort of other persons in the vicinity by way or barking, howling, or creating any other noise.
+The RM accepts no responsibility for dogs found or causing nuisances in other areas of the municipality.

 Skunks and Moles